Who we are

 This project is supported by:

-The common set of values between Europe and the United States form the basis of our contrat social that guarantees our citizens freedom, equality, democracy, openness, and the rule of law expressed in the U.S. Bill of Rights and the French Declaration of Human Rights in 1789.
-In the UN, Bretton Woods institutions, Geneva Convention and NATO, Europe and the U.S. forged an international system based on these shared values.
-Now these values must be adapted to the digital age – a sort of contrat social digital.
-This globally unique, close relationship enables a constructive, frank dialog on how to maintain a flourishing, values-based system that can continue to spread around the world.
+The common set of values between Europe and the United States from the basis of our contrat social that guarantees our citizens freedom, equality, democracy, openness, and the rule of law expressed in the U.S. Bill of RIghts and the French Declaration of Human Rights in 1789.
+In the UN, Bretton Woods institutions, Geneva Convention and NATO, Europe and the U.S. forged an international system based on the shared values.
+Now these Values must be adapted to the digital age – a sort of contrat social digital.